Helping young patients understand their healthcare

 In April 2023, as Malcolm retired and the charity was dissolved, the trustees entrusted the IBMS to carry Harvey’s legacy forward.

-As the new custodians, we’re committed to expanding access to these tours so more children—and more IBMS members—can benefit.
-In 2024, the initiative was renamed and given a refreshed logo to reflect its core purpose and bring clarity and positivity to the children and families we support.
+As the new custodians, we are committed to expanding access to these tours so more children (and more IBMS members) can benefit.
+In 2024, In 2024, the initiative was renamed Harvey’s Lab Tours and given a refreshed logo, designed to reflect its core purpose and bring clarity and positivity to the children and families we support.